eljimmo/Python_Analytics/README.md

 # Linear_Regression_Stocks_Python

-A model set for predictive analysis using linear regression and easy machine learning.
+A model set for predictive analysis using linear regression, easy machine learning, time series forecasting and more.

 Our explanatory variables in this model strategy are the moving averages for past 3 days and 9 days for the stock price.